thomasdenney/FAQ/README.md

 ###What is the difference between `+` and `-` methods in Objective-C?

 Methods that begin with a `+` are static class methods and are not tied to a particular instance of a class.
-For example, you use the following method:
+Class methods are used as:

 ```objc
 //UIView method declaration